SarathiSoundarya/jpmc-task-1/README.md

-# jpmc-task-1
+# JPMC Task 1
-task 1 forage codes
+Starter repo for task 1 of the JPMC software engineering program